Taiiwo/College/documents/Unit 6 - Task 2 -The report.md

 <center>Task 2 - The Report</center>
 ===================

-In this report I will I will explain sequence selection and iteration as used in programming, as well as the factors that influence the could of programming languages.
+In this report I will explain sequence selection and iteration as used in programming, as well as the factors that influence the could of programming languages.

 ##Task 2 - Explaining a Sequence Statement
 A sequence statement is anything that happens in a sequence.
 Mostly executed inside other statements.